 Economy and Home Prices

 Tax Burden: Connecticut is one of the highest taxed states in the country in spite of a wealthy population and significant revenues from the state's Indian casinos.
-In 2012 the state had the 3rd highest state/local tax burden of any state behind only New York and New Jersey.
+In 2012 the state had the 2nd highest state/local tax burden of any state at 12.6%.

 Marginal Income Tax Rates.
-Its top marginal income tax rate is 6.7% kicking in at just over $500,000 for single filers and $1 million for couples.
+Its top marginal income tax rate is 6.99% kicking in at just over $500,000 for single filers and $1 million for couples.
 See this page for Tax Information for Seniors.
 The personal exemption is a relatively high $12,000.

 Social security exemption.
 Although Connecticut is one of the top taxing states in the nation, social security income is exempt on couples with adjusted gross income of $60,000 or less (partially exempt above that).

 Sales Tax: State sales tax is 6.35%.

 Property Taxes: Property taxes can be quite high in many communities.
 According to Tax-rates.org the state has the 2nd highest median property tax at $2726 per capita annually.

 Homestead Exemption.
 Homeowners can exempt up to $75,000 of their home or other property covered by the exemption.
 The exemption program applies to seniors and the disabled, but there are income restrictions.

 Estate and/or Inheritance Taxes.
-Connecticut imposes an estate tax which taxes the transfer of properties valued at over $2 million.
+Connecticut imposes an estate tax which taxes estates valued at over $2 million.
 The tax starts at 7.2% and goes to 12% It 2023 it will go to a flat rate of 12%.